MonoDetour/MonoDetour/README.md

 MonoMod.RuntimeDetour.HookGen isn't perfect, and HarmonyX doesn't have HookGen.
 And I simply had an idea, and a goal to make the perfect hooking API for myself.

-I do hope though that this will be useful to other people too, and such this project has (some) documentation.
+I do hope though that this will be useful to other people too, and as such this project has (some) documentation.

 ## How Do I Use It?